 Finally, in honour of impending Spring, I thought I would offer a little celebratory drink idea this month.
 If you’ve been on a tropical holiday this winter, you probably encountered a mojito somewhere along the way.
 Here’s an Alberta twist on that favourite:

 1/2 large lemon – cut in 1/4″ pieces

 1 oz (30 ml) Raspberry Dessert Wine

 Place the lemon, mint leaves and sugar in a mixing glass.
 Using a wooden spoon, crush the ingredients until the sugar has dissolved and the lemon has released its juice.
 Add the raspberries and continue to muddle until the raspberries are well mashed and have released their juices.
 Top with ice cubes, rum and dessert wine.
 Shake vigorously until very cold.

 Strain the mixture into two Champagne glasses.
-Top with a little Champagne.
+Top with a little Champagne (or Prosecco).
 Garnish with a mint leaf and a fresh raspberry threaded through a cocktail pick.
 Serve immediately.
 Cheers!

 And if you’d like a little “Spring Appetizer” to serve alongside, try this one:

 1/2 Cup natural sliced almonds